Here’s a Legitimate Free Way to Get Your Credit Score — And It’s Not the One You Think

 But, the process was lengthy and involved a lot of nail-biting.

 By the time the situation showed up on my radar, it was really bad.
 I could have dealt with it a lot sooner if I’d been keeping closer tabs on my credit score.

 Get Your Free Credit Score

 You can access your FICO score just by opening certain credit cards, reports Holly Johnson at The Simple Dollar.

 We like the Barclaycard CashForward World MasterCard® because you get 1.5% cash rewards on each and every purchase you make.

 You earn money spending what you already would’ve been spending — with no weird exclusions or rules to remember.

 A Free Credit Score That Counts

 “Why does this matter?” you may be thinking.
-“I can get my credit score for free any time.
-Haven’t you seen all those annoying commericials for FreeCreditReport.com?”
+“I can get my credit report for free any time.
+Haven’t you seen all those annoying commercials for FreeCreditReport.com?”

 I don’t have a TV, but even I cannot escape the ubiquitous jingles of FreeCreditReport.com.